Conversio is a Brisbane-based carbon accounting and reporting consultancy and will guide you through the process of becoming carbon neutral.

 The term “carbon neutral” refers to the activity of measuring greenhouse gas emissions relating to your organisation’s business activities and/or a specific product’s manufacture, transport, use and disposal, and offsetting the impact of those emissions with carbon offsets.
 These carbon offsets are created from projects that reduce carbon emissions relative to normal business-as-usual activities.
 Offsetting emissions through the purchase and retirement of a corresponding number of carbon offsets will result in zero net emissions being released to the atmosphere.

-To become carbon neutral, best practice requires your organisation to:
+To become carbon neutral and achieve NCOS carbon neutral certification, best practice requires your business to:

-- Offset any residual emissions through purchasing and cancelling sufficient eligible carbon offset units for the remaining emissions associated with the organisation or product.
+- Offset any residual emissions through purchasing and retiring sufficient eligible carbon offset units for the remaining emissions associated with your business or product; and

-- Can be used as a way to internalise the cost of carbon and anticipate future legislation
+- Internalising the cost of carbon and anticipate future legislation;

-- Expands greenhouse gas accountability, transparency, and management in your supply chain
+- An opportunity to show leadership in environmental governance and expand greenhouse gas accountability, transparency, and management to your supply chain; and

 - A means for organisations to inspire and recognise their employees for efforts taken in measuring and reducing carbon emissions within a business.